 - Names to Run Away from Really Fast: "Sicarius" in High Gothic translates to "man of the sicae".
 Sicae means a small dagger, the sort that could be concealed and carried within the Imperial City, where bearing arms was restricted to the Emperor and his agents.
-Colloquially, the best translation is [[Sicario assassin]] or terrorist.
+Colloquially, the best translation is "assassin" or "terrorist".

 - Sword and Gun: A simple plasma pistol in one hand, the Tallassarian Tempest Blade in the other.

 - Try to Fit THAT on a Business Card!: Cato Sicarius, Captain of the Ultramarines Second Company, Master of The Watch, Knight Champion of Macragge, Grand Duke of Talassar, High Suzerain of Ultramar, and Master of the Household.